-Michael is a frequent speaker on issues relating to legal aid, pro bono and public interest law at the state and national level, including the Illinois Legal Advocates Conference, the ABA/NLADA Equal Justice Conference, the ABA Young Lawyers Division, the National Legal Aid and Defender Association Annual Conference, the Equal Justice Works Conference & Career Fair, the NALP Annual Education Conference and the National Pro Bono Conference of Canada.
+Michael is a frequent speaker on issues relating to legal aid, pro bono and public interest law, including the Illinois Legal Advocates Conference, the ABA/NLADA Equal Justice Conference, the ABA Young Lawyers Division, the National Legal Aid and Defender Association Annual Conference, the Equal Justice Works Conference & Career Fair, the NALP Annual Education Conference and the National Pro Bono Conference of Canada.
 During his tenure at PILI, Michael has also handled pro bono matters through Chicago Volunteer Legal Services, Lawyers’ Committee for Better Housing and the National Immigrant Justice Center.

 An active member of the American Bar Association, Michael is currently serving in the ABA’s House of Delegates and as Chair-Elect of the Section Officers Conference.
 He previously served as Chair of the ABA’s Judicial Division during the 2015-16 bar year; only the third non-judge to hold that post.
 He is also a past chair of both the ABA Young Lawyers Division and of the Lawyers Conference of the Judicial Division.
 Michael is also a member of the Illinois State Bar Association where he serves on and is a past chair of the Standing Committee on the Delivery of Legal Services, and serves on the Bench & Bar Section Council and the ISBA Assembly.
 He is also a member of the Chicago Bar Association, currently serving on the Continuing Legal Education Committee.